-A crucial note about this recipe: Please be present while making this dish.
-Not in a spiritual way, literally.
-Stay in the kitchen, preferably not on Instagram or another distractive platform.
-You don’t want to overcook the buckwheat or Brussels sprouts.
-You want them to still have a bite.
-Their texture is what makes this dish delicious.
+While making this dish, please be present!
+Not spiritually, literally.
+Stay in the kitchen, and DO NOT scroll on Instagram or another distracting platform.
+Because if you OVERCOOK the buckwheat or Brussels sprouts, the dish will be yucky.
+You want both ingredients to have a bite—their texture is what makes this dish so delicious.

 Some irrelevant fact about buckwheat.
-According to Claude.ai, the name “buckwheat” comes from the Dutch word boecweit and similar Germanic words – “beech wheat” in English – because its triangular seeds resemble the seeds of the beech tree.
+According to my assistant Claude.ai, the name “buckwheat” comes from the Dutch word boecweit and similar Germanic words – “beech wheat” in English – because its triangular seeds resemble the seeds of the beech tree.
 The “wheat” part was added because it was used like wheat, even though they’re not related at all.

 Another interesting facts about buckwheat: